kunchalavikram1427/Istio-Made-Easy/demos/01-canaries-using-replicas/README.md

 # Canaries with replicas
-Response model of `StudentInfo App`
+Response model of `StudentInfo` application
 ```json
 {
     "data": [